Domaine Rotier, Gaillac

 The really eye-opening thing for any wine aficionado boning up on Gaillac is to learn that once upon a time, before Crossing the Rubicon became an idiom, the region was one of two grand crus for the Romans during their occupation of Gaul (the other cru was the vineyard area over in the northern Rhône around Tain, Ampuis, and Vienne).
 As Andrew Jefford has pointed out, Gaillac predates Burgundy for top-notch wine by 1,000 years and predates much of Bordeaux by 1,500 years.
 The reputation was such that in the Middle Ages the Benedictine monks of the Abbaye St Michel in Gaillac created a set of rules for wine production in order to better protect Gaillac’s image for fine wine.
 François I considerably reinforced the image when he gave his counterpart Henry VIII of England 50 barrels of Gaillac at their historic meeting in 1520.

 Then came the upsets: the growing power of Bordeaux and its taxing of wine coming down river from the hinterlands; the devastating Le Grand Hiver winter of 1708-09 that utterly froze so much of Europe; phylloxera in the 19th century; wars and economic depression in the early 20th.
 Today the vineyard surface of Gaillac is around one-twentieth of its former glory.

-In 1985 Alain himself joined them, filled with a passion for winemaking that led the family to pull from the cooperative to make and bottle their own wine.
-At the same time, at Alain’s urging, the domain switched from the use of synthetic to organic fertilizers in the vines.
+In 1985 Alain himself joined them (that’s Alain above), filled with a passion for winemaking that led the family to pull from the cooperative to make and bottle their own wine.
+At the same time, at Alain’s urging, the domaine switched from the use of synthetic to organic fertilizers in the vines.